Stanley, County Durham: Geography

-Local government
+Governance

 Stanley, whose boundaries have changed over the years, has successively been part of the Lanchester Poor Law Union (from 1837 onwards); Stanley Local Board (1892); Stanley Urban District (1894); (Note: The Stanley Urban District created in 1894 was part a network of boroughs, urban district and rural district councils set up after the formation of Durham County Council in 1889.
 It comprised West Stanley, Shield Row and South Moor.
 In 1895, separate urban districts were created for Annfield Plain and Tanfield.
 In 1937, the three districts were combined to form a greatly enlarged Stanley Urban District.)
-Derwentside District (1974); (Note: Derwentside District was created by amalgamating Stanley Urban District (as created in 1937), Consett Urban District, and Lanchester Rural District.
+Derwentside District (1974); (Note: Derwentside District was created by amalgamating Stanley Urban District (as created in 1937), Consett Urban District and Lanchester Rural District.
 The urban and rural districts were abolished.) and County Durham (2009).
 (Note: The reorganisation of 2009 abolished Derwentside and other districts created in 1974.)

 Stanley is in the UK parliamentary constituency of North Durham.
 Since July 2024, this has been represented in the House of Commons by Luke Akehurst of the Labour Party.

 Town Council

 Since 2007, Stanley Town Council has provided the first tier of local government.
 The council has the statutory right to do whatever it considers will improve the economic, social or environmental well-being of the area.
 It has a duty to provide allotments and to take into account the potential impact of every policy and action on reducing crime.
 The council's powers include the provision and maintenance of bus shelters, community centres, play areas and play equipment, and the awarding of grants to local community organisations.
 It can also issue fixed penalty fines for offences such as littering, graffiti, fly-posting, and contraventions of dog control orders.

 The town council has 20 councillors, elected every four years by electors in the seven parish wards.
-(Note: Annfield Plain, Catchgate, Craghead & South Stanley, Havannah, South Moor, Stanley Hall, and Tanfield.)
-The last election was in 2021 for the 20212025 term.
-Each year the councillors elect, from amongst themselves, a town mayor and deputy, and a council leader and deputy.
+(Note: Annfield Plain, Catchgate, Craghead & South Stanley, Havannah, South Moor, Stanley Hall and Tanfield.)
+The last election was in May 2025.
+The council has four thematic committees.
+Each year the councillors elect, from amongst themselves, a chair and deputy chair of the council.

 County Council

 Durham County Council provides the second tier of local government.
-Eight Stanley town councillors serve on the county council.
-Its responsibilities include education, housing, social services, highways, planning, and refuse collection.
+Its responsibilities include education, housing, social services, highways, planning and refuse collection.
+Five Stanley town councillors are also county councillors.

 In May 2024, the county council became part of a new upper tier of local government, the North East Combined Authority, led by Mayor Kim McGuinness of the Labour Party.